 Another problem is that you may not have pure acetone on hand at home.
 In that case, try the next method to remove SNS nails without acetone.

-Remove SNS nails with nail polish remover
+With nail polish remover

 Some nail polish removers contain acetone, but it’s rarely in a pure form.
 Most of the time, you’ll find that nail polish remover also contains oils, perfumes, and other chemicals.
 These other components work to protect your skin and nails from drying out and cracking.